EOSIO/eosio-toppings/README.md

 * `9876` [ Nodeos Net Plugin service ] ( not configurable in config file )
 * `27788` [ MongoDB Api service ]

-Remember, you can always change the settings by updating config in `./init_config.file.` and running `./init.sh`.
-For the settings that is not configurable in config file, you could search those values and replace them by yourself.

 ## License

 [MIT](./LICENSE)